The children of your servants will continue. Their offspring will be established before you. Psalm 102:28

 but you are the same.

-13 But which of the angels has he told at any time,
+13 But to which of the angels has he told at any time,

 “Sit at my right hand,

-14 Aren’t they all serving spirits, sent out to serve for the sake of those who will inherit salvation?
+14 Are they not all serving spirits, sent out to serve for the sake of those who will inherit salvation?